Shazbot/Warhammer-Mods/docs/README.md

 ![enable show active file only](images/show_active_file_only.png)

-## 6. As long as you code inside this workspace you'll get autocomplete
+## 1.6.
+As long as you code inside this workspace you'll get autocomplete

 ![autocomplete is now active](images/autocomplete.png)

+## 1.7.
+Onward to a better workflow

+Now you have a coding environment that will warn you when you have errors and help you with autocomplete.
+You are free to leave, but if you'd like, I'll introduce a better workflow to coding Lua mods using my Execute External Lua File mod.

-## 7. Mods we need from the workshop
+## 1.8.
+Mods we need from the workshop

 Subscribe to the following mods and enable them in the WH2 mod manager: